beejjorgensen/bguunix/src/bguunix_part_0060_files.md

 ```

 (See that `^D`?
 In Unix you read this as "control D", i.e. hit `CTRL-d`.
-Any time you see a caret in front of a capital letter, it means hold
+Any time you see a caret in front of a letter, it means hold down `CTRL`
-down `CTRL` and hit that letter.)
+and hit that letter.
+Don't hold the `SHIFT` key even if the letter is
+capitalized.
+If you are meant to hold the `SHIFT` key, the instructions
+will be explicit about it: `CTRL-SHIFT-D`.)

 **None of these are typically how files are created.** But I want to be
 able to create some files so we can test out the other file-oriented